 One day, I was watching a movie that I had watched several times before, Wyatt Earp.
 It was not the entire movie that got me but rather one particular scene.
 It was at this point in the movie that Wyatt started cheating on his long-term common law wife, Mattie, for another woman Josephine.

 Wyatt then spent a long happy life with Josie, the woman he had cheated with, whereas Mattie died from an over dose never to be seen or heard from again.
-Forever known in history as the desperate woman.
+Forever known in history as the desperate woman who got hooked on drugs all over a man.
+She allowed her life to waste away all for a man that clearly did not love her anymore.
+The woman he went for AND stayed with for the rest of his life was a woman that was out doing her thing not playing the victim.

 “Is that how you want to be?
 Is that how you want to carry on?
 Why do you do this attention seeking behavior to get a man that clearly does not want you?”